 While depressing the Auto-setting release if from the "A" setting, turn the shutterspeed/function selector to align a stepped speed with the index.
-Any shutter-speed and
+Any shutter-speed and lens-aperture combination may then be set for full manual operation.

 2. To determine the aperture and shutter speed settings by using the XG's metering system, move the shutter-speed/function selector to the "A" (Auto) setting.
 Then adjust the lens aperture for the desired shutter speed and aperture combination.
 After noting the shutter speed indicated by a lighted LED, reposition the selector to that manual speed and take the picture.